-2) Check for rot damage behind the metal trim.
+2) Check for damaged boards behind the metal trim.

-3) Replace rotted fascias, preferably with AZEK or other PVC trim boards.
+3) Replace rotted fascias, preferably with AZEK board or other PVC trim boards.

 I always recommend AZEK / PVC trim board for the following reasons:

-B) You do not need to trim PVC with aluminum!
+B) You do not need to wrap PVC with aluminum

-C) You can simply paint PVC with any color to match your existing trim!
+C) You can simply paint Azek board any color to match your existing trim

-Installing PVC trim board will cost you about as much as doing the Metal Trim, and will cost less than replacing old fascias with wood boards + metal trim.
-So the math is on your side.
+Installing PVC trim boards will cost you about as much as doing metal trim.
+More importantly, it will cost less than replacing old fascias with wood boards, plus metal trim.
+So the math is on your side!

-Cost of replacing Wood Fascias with PVC boards:
+Cost of replacing wood fascias with PVC trim

-Since I mentioned the costs, here is a basic rundown.
+Here is a basic rundown.
 As always, prices will vary depending on where you live, who you hire, and when you do it.
 During low season, many small to medium roofing companies are looking for extra work and are more willing to offer some discounts to new clients.

-Installing New PVC trim will be another $4-6 per linear foot.
-So in the worst case scenario, you are looking to pay about $14 per linear foot of new PVC / AZEK board.
+Installing New PVC trim boards will be another $4-6 per linear foot.
+So in the worst case scenario, you are looking to pay about $14 per linear foot total.

-If you need metal trim it will be another $5-8 per foot.
+If you need metal trim it will be another $5-8 per linear foot.

-Some contractors may charge more, especially if your roof line is up high, or your rafters or roof edges are uneven, etc. Also some contractors just charge more, but $13-14 per foot is a good reference point.
+Some contractors may charge more, especially if your roof line is up high, or your rafters or roof edges are uneven, etc. Also, some roofers charge more “just because“, but $13-14 per foot is a good reference point.

 Thanks for reading – take care of your roof!

-PS – What price (per linear foot) did you have to pay or got quotes for?
+PS – What price (per linear foot) did you have to pay for gutters, or got quotes for?